timm/ABC/README.md

 [^maju18]: Majumder, S., Balaji, N., Brey, K., Fu, W., & Menzies, T. (2018, May).
 500+ times faster than deep learning: A case study exploring faster methods for text mining stackoverflow.
 In Proceedings of the 15th International Conference on Mining Software Repositories (pp. 554-563).

-Lest we forget the valye of predictive AI, this paper offers an example of tiny AI called EZR.
-EZR is very short (a few hundred lines).
-We offer it here as
-(a) a criticism of much other work that has never chec complicated a simple idea; (b) a useful tool for teaching AI and SE and scripting;
-(c) a productive tool for conducting state of the art resaerch.
-For an example where this tool can dramatically simplfy prior resutls, see the end of this document.

 is only true for generative AI.
 For predictive AI, as shown here,